LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 Similar to the Google pattern, this does not announce the role of "option" or even "link", it reports each item as a text element in VoiceOver.
 Quite annoyingly, it doesn't work correctly, in that with VoiceOver running, if I press down arrow, it closes the suggestions panel, so I have to navigate to the options using the virtual cursor and then get into the `listbox`. the problem with that is the input now doesn't have focus, so a user cannot continue typing to further filter the suggestions.

 In Firefox with NVDA, I can at least use the up and down arrows and again, there is no role announced, just the text and list enumeration.

+Whilst it works similar to the Google search (albeit this implementation takes a user directly to a specific page), the nested `<a>` element sits uncomfortably with me, I'm struggling to see how why they took this approach, as it isn't necessary at all.
+Sure, links provide us with out-of-the-box interactivity, which is useful here, but they could have just added the `role="option"` to the links to preserve the functionality of the `<a>` element and provide the required ARIA children for the listbox, I'll demo this later.
+It's still technically a failure, as an option is navigating, but less of a failure than nesting interactive elements in my opinion.

 ### Amazon